leviszaboo/housing-nl/README.md

 - `src/dataset`: Directory containing files related to processing the raw data.
 - `src/analysis`: Directory containing files related to the analysis of the [main dataset](data/output/main.csv).
 Contains two subfolders `phase_1` and `phase_2`
 - `src/dataset/main.py`: Script that constructs the main dataset from the raw CBS data and the processed station and traffic data.
-- `data/unprocessed`: Directory containing raw data files.
+- `unprocessed/`: Directory containing raw data files.
-- `data/output`: Directory containing processed CSV files.
-- `output`: Directory containing tables and figures resulting from the analysis.
+- `output/`: Directory containing processed CSV files and tables and figures resulting from the analysis.

 ## How to Run This Project